 A small employer offering health coverage through a QSEHRA must report the benefit on every eligible employee's W-2.

 Box 12, code FF is reserved specifically for the QSEHRA benefit.
-Organizations should report the total allowance the eligible employee was entitled to receive during that calendar year, without regard to the amount of payments or reimbursements the employee actually received.
+Organizations should report the total allowance the eligible employee was entitled to receive during that calendar year without regard to the number of payments or reimbursements amounts the employee actually received.

 The permitted benefit amount should include only newly available QSEHRA funds.
 Any carryover amounts from previous years shouldn't be included.

-Because a QSEHRA can be established any time during the calendar year, it can have a short initial plan year.
-If your organization uses a non calendar-year QSEHRA, you should report a prorated amount of the permitted benefit for the calendar year.
+Because a QSEHRA can be established at any time during the calendar year, it can have a short initial plan year.
+If your organization uses a non-calendar-year QSEHRA, you should report a prorated amount of the permitted benefit for the calendar year.